Migoden/musicq-ios/README.md

-heystack-ios
+musicq-ios
 ============

-iOS source for heystack.
+iOS source for musicq.